-It is not unusual that the founder of the company, though aging and now have limited scope of contribution to the business, easily give up control of the business.
-We should understand that the company is the founder’s baby, and the emotional attachment can be a tremendous thing to overcome when it’s time to hand it over to a successor.
+It is not unusual that the founder of the company, though aging and now has a limited scope of contribution to the business, quickly gives up control of the business.
+We should understand that the company is the founder’s baby, and the emotional attachment can be a great thing to overcome when it’s time to hand it over to a successor.

-You should understand this is a proof that the founder has valued the company, and although you are in line to lead it from now on, winning the founder’s trust is a sign of you asserting your authority.
-He or she just want the company to succeed and if he or she is not sure it’s achievable without their guiding wisdom, it’s hard to let go.
+It would help if you understood this is a proof that the founder has valued the company, and although you are in line to lead it from now on, winning the founder’s trust is a sign of you asserting your authority.
+He or she wants the company to succeed, and if he or she is not sure it’s achievable without their guiding wisdom, it’s hard to let go.

 You will need to know how to gain trust and confidence and handle such delicate relations with other family members as you steer the family business towards a new era.

-Taking over a family businesses can be the best place to work in.
-You are handling an established company that have long overcame growth pains, and not starting starting from scratch where many startups eventually fail.
-You inherit a business process that’s proven profitable and has steady stream of customers and clients.
+Taking over a family business can be the best place to work in.
+You are handling an established company that has long overcome growing pains, and not starting from scratch, where many startups eventually fail.
+You inherit a business process that’s proven profitable and has a steady stream of customers and clients.

-But family businesses can also be a messy situation to enter into, with conflict of interests, varying degrees of ideas and clashing focus in the business.
+However, family businesses can also be a messy situation to enter into, with conflict of interests, varying degrees of ideas, and clashing focus in the industry.

 — Business Families (@followbff) March 20, 2014

 Having such rules above can help you integrate into your new role, develop solid relationships, and run the business with guidance from within a closely-knit family of entrepreneurs and support staff.